zachleigh/laravel-property-bag/README.md

 ```

 ##### set($array)
 Set array keys to associated values.
 Values may be of any type.
+Returns Settings.
 ```
 settings()->set([
   'key1' => 'value1',